onokje/nokklok/README.md

 - mqtt server (optional)

 Run `npm install` or `yarn` to install all dependencies.
 On a raspberry pi, this can take up to several minutes.
 After that is complete, run `npm run build` or `yarn build`.
-After this, you need to set some confuguration variables if you want to use mqtt.
-Modify the `.env` file for this.
+After this, you need to set some configuration variables.
+Run `cp .env.dist .env` to create a `.env` file with sensible defaults.
+Enter your mqtt details if you want to use this.
 When that is done, the application is ready to be used.

 ## how to use
 Start the application with `npm run election .`